Azure-Samples/azure-cache-redis-samples/quickstart/java-redisson-jcache/README.md

 ---
 # Quickstart: Use Azure Cache for Redis in Java with Redisson Redis client and JCache

-This sample show you how to incorporate Azure Cache for Redis into a Java app using the [Redisson](https://redisson.org/) Redis client and [JCache](https://redisson.org/glossary/jcache.html).
+In this quickstart, you incorporate Azure Cache for Redis into a Java app using the [Redisson](https://redisson.org/) Redis client and JCP stardand JCache API to have access to a secure, dedicated cache that is accessible from any application within Azure.

 ## Prerequisites